The America I love still exists at the front desks of our public libraries.” – Kurt Vonnegut

 About John Mummert

 I was born in Elmhurst, Illinois, attended high school in downstate Johnston City, and earned a bachelor’s degree at the University of Illinois.
 Following graduate school at TCU in Fort Worth, Texas, I spent thirty years in the water quality protection and restoration field, most of that time with the state environmental agency in Texas.
 After retirement, I turned my attention to writing.
-After many years in Texas, I relocated to western Minnesota to escape the worsening heat and traffic, lower the risk of experiencing tornadoes, and frankly, in hopes of finding a space far less enraptured by the irrational hate, recreational cruelty, and irresponsible anti-science lunacy currently plaguing large portions of the country.
+After many years in Texas, I relocated to northwestern Minnesota to escape the worsening heat and traffic, lower (I hope) the risk of experiencing tornadoes, and frankly, in hopes of finding a space far less enraptured by the irrational hate, recreational cruelty, and irresponsible anti-science lunacy currently plaguing large portions of the country.
 Have I moved far enough away?
 I don't know.

 This website is a work in progress, an internet presence to link to my writing projects.
 I have no desire to participate in the pestilence known as social media.